 A second DMCA notice involving the same student results in more serious action.
 The University immediately suspends the student's network privileges pending a meeting with a representative of the Office of Campus and Student Life regarding the nature of the violations.
 The student's area Dean of Students may summon the student as well.
 At the meeting with the representative from the Office of Campus and Student Life, the student must agree not to repeat the violation.

 A third violation of the DMCA results in immediate suspension of network privileges pending student disciplinary action.
 Disciplinary action in the case of a third violation will be the convening of an Area Disciplinary Committee and the sanctions available to the Committee include suspension or expulsion from the University.
 The procedures for student discipline are described in the Student Manual of the University Policies & Regulations at https://studentmanual.sites.uchicago.edu/page/university-disciplinary-systems.

 Under the DMCA, copyright holders may file a lawsuit against the violators.
 If the University receives a valid subpoena seeking the identity of the offender for such a lawsuit, the University will comply with the subpoena.
 Please see http://dmca.uchicago.edu/ for information on the Digital Millennium Copyright Act (DMCA) as it applies at the University.
 Also, keep in mind that laws, policies, and procedures change frequently in this domain, so please consult the DMCA website regularly for current policies and procedures.

 Students residing in the residence halls should be aware of specific policies relating to computers and networking in University House System.
 In particular, residents are not permitted to install personal wireless network devices such as Wi-Fi routers or extenders, to the campus wired infrastructure.
-See the Network Access Instruction on the College Housing site (http://housing.uchicago.edu/services_policies/housing_technology/network_access_instructions/) for more information.
+See the Network Access Instruction on the Housing & Residence Life site (https://housing.uchicago.edu/current-residents/housing-technology/) for more information.